Sarah Game

-Sarah Game is an Australian politician.
-She has been a member of the South Australian Legislative Council since the 2022 state election, representing Pauline Hanson's One Nation.
+Sarah Game is an Australian politician who has served as a member of the South Australian Legislative Council since 2022.
+She was the first member of Pauline Hanson's One Nation elected to the Parliament of South Australia, but resigned from the party in May 2025.

-Before parliament
+Early career

 Before her election in 2022, Game had been a veterinarian in a practice at South Brighton, a coastal suburb of Adelaide, since July 2021, using the name Sarah Wareing.
 She completed a Bachelor of Veterinary Science in 2006 at the University of Sydney in 2006 and lived in the United Kingdom for the next ten years, working as a biology teacher.

+Political career

 She was One Nation's first member of the South Australian parliament.
-She described herself as a "hard-working single mum of three children".

-Game lived in the UK from 2006 until 2016 where she worked in a teaching capacity.